State College Furnishing Alcohol to Minors Attorney

 Attorney Dunkle uses his knowledge and experience in handling criminal cases to explain your legal rights and recommend a course of action.

-If you or someone your know has been charged with furnishing alcohol to a minor, you should contact JD Law by email or by calling 814-954-1094 or and scheduling a FREE CONSULTATION with an experienced State College criminal defense lawyer.
+If you or someone you know has been charged with furnishing alcohol to a minor, you should contact JD Law by email or by calling (814) 954-7622 or and schedule a FREE CONSULTATION with an experienced State College criminal defense lawyer.